iris-connect/iris-client/infrastructure/iris-gateway/readme.md

 #### local test for public-server
 `curl -sk $(minikube service --url --https iris-gateway-public) | jq`

-### staging
+### test
-The staging kubernetes cluster, provided by AKDB.
-Install with `helm upgrade --install --namespace iris-gateway --create-namespace --set environment=staging iris-gateway .`.
+The test kubernetes cluster, provided by AKDB.
+Install with `helm upgrade --install --namespace iris-gateway --set environment=test iris-gateway .`.

-#### staging database
+#### test database
 Postgres is created as a container.
-Secrets have to be created manually _before_ deploying this chart, with the name `postgres-staging`.
+Secrets have to be created manually _before_ deploying this chart, with the name `postgres-test`.
 For required secret keys/env vars, see [secret.yaml](templates/postgres/secret.yaml).

 ### production
 The production kubernetes cluster, provided by AKDB.
-Install with `helm upgrade --install --namespace iris-gateway --create-namespace --set environment=production iris-gateway .`.
+Install with `helm upgrade --install --namespace iris-gateway --set environment=production iris-gateway .`.

 #### production database
 Postgres is provided outside the kubernetes cluster.
 Secrets have to be created manually _before_ deploying this chart,